Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 1642 until Present

 Records of early church beginnings are scarce due to lack of records being kept or because some were destroyed by fires.
 St. John’s Episcopal Parish is probably the oldest church in Chuckatuck.
 Today, the church is located one mile just southeast of the village of Chuckatuck toward the Nansemond River and lists its beginnings as 1642.
 The first building was erected on a land grant to establish Anglican parishes in 1642.
-St. John’s name at that time was the West Parish; later it changed to the Chuckatuck Parish; still later, after breaking from the Church of England in 1826, it became known as St. John’s in 1828.
+St. John’s name at that time was the West Parish; later, it changed to the Chuckatuck Parish; still later, after breaking from the Church of England in 1826, it became known as St. John’s in 1828.
 It was joined with other local parishes to form the Lower Suffolk Parish.
-In 1998 the Suffolk Parish was composed of St. John’s and Glebe Church in Driver.
+In 1998, the Suffolk Parish was composed of St. John’s and Glebe Church in Driver.
 They later dissolved to become independent parishes and remain independent today.

 The second building was built in 1700 or before.
-The third and present building was completed in1756 according to records found.
-The dimensions of the building are sixty by thirty feet outside with walls 21 inches thick.
+The third and present building was completed in 1756, according to records found.
+The dimensions of the building are sixty by thirty feet outside, with walls 21 inches thick.
 The date 1753 appears on the south wall along with the initials A.H. and E. H. for Anthony Holladay and Esther his wife who gave the parish a release deed for the church’s site, believed to have been originally a part of the Holladay’s Point plantation.

 The Church was served in the 1900s mainly by Norfolk ministers who held services once a month.
-In 1956 -1960, the minister from Saint Paul’s in Suffolk held services at Saint Paul’s at the regular time; then the 1st, 3rd and 5th Sundays, at 2PM at Glebe; and 4PM at St. John’s.
+In 1956 -1960, the minister from Saint Paul’s in Suffolk held services at Saint Paul’s regularly; then the 1st, 3rd, and 5th Sundays, at 2 PM at Glebe and 4 PM at St. John’s.
 In 1960, Glebe and St. John’s shared a minister.
-That continued until 1998 when each church became an independent parish.
+That continued until 1998, when each church became an independent parish.
 [6]

 CLICK HERE to visit the Graveyard Listing St. John’s Episcopal Church Suffolk